 From Bob Dylan to Tom Waits: The Ramones 10 best covers of all time

-We will admit one thing though, on every one of the covers tracks feature, which includes esteemed artists such as Bob Dylan and Tom Waits, you can guarantee that within the first few bars that anybody listening in will know it’s the Ramones.
+We will admit one thing though, on every one of the covers tracks feature, which includes esteemed artists such as Bob Dylan and Tom Waits, you can guarantee that within the first few bars, that anybody listening in, will know it’s the Ramones.
+Such is their unique sound and perfect positioning.

 This unique sound made the band one of the forefathers of punk rock and helped to establish its place in the music world.
 The band’s material also allows the Ramones to take on any song in the world and truly make it their own, which has always been the sign of a great group.